Super Bowl XLII

 The game was tight throughout, with both teams' defense dominating the competition until near the end of the game.
-The fourth quarter saw a Super Bowl-record three lead changes.
-After Tyree's 3-yard touchdown reception at the beginning of the quarter, New England wide receiver Randy Moss made a 6-yard touchdown reception, making the score 14-10 with 2:42 left in the game.
+The game featured five total lead changes (New York took it three times and New England twice) and the fourth quarter saw a Super Bowl-record three lead changes.
+After David Tyree's 3-yard touchdown reception at the beginning of the quarter, Patriots wide receiver Randy Moss made a 6-yard touchdown reception, making the score 14-10 with 2:42 left in the game.
 The Giants started their subsequent drive on their own 17-yard line with 2:39 left.
-On the drive's most memorable play, David Tyree made the "Helmet Catch" on 3rd down, a leaping one-handed catch pinning the football with his right hand to the crown of his helmet for a 32-yard first down conversion.
+On the drive's most memorable play, Tyree made the "Helmet Catch" on 3rd down, a leaping one-handed catch pinning the football with his right hand to the crown of his helmet for a 32-yard first down conversion.
 After a second first-down conversion by Steve Smith on 3rd and 11, wide receiver Plaxico Burress scored the game-winning touchdown on a 13-yard reception.
 The Patriots then proceeded to turnover on downs on their final drive as the Giants ran out the clock.
-The game became one of the lowest scoring super bowls since Super Bowl IX 31 years earlier; it would be followed by Super Bowl LIII in 2019, a game that also involved the Patriots.
-This game was also the first, and as of the 2024 season only, Super Bowl with three fourth-quarter lead changes.
+The game became one of the lowest scoring Super Bowls since Super Bowl IX 31 years earlier; it would be followed by Super Bowl LIII in 2019, a game that also involved the Patriots.
+This game was also the first, and as of the 2025 season, only, Super Bowl with three fourth-quarter lead changes.

-Super Bowl XLII is often considered the greatest super bowl of all time in retrospect by several media outlets.
-The Giants victory is remembered as one of the greatest "Cinderella" stories in professional sports history, and their game-winning drive was regarded as the greatest of all time.
+Super Bowl XLII is often considered the greatest Super Bowl of all time in retrospect by several media outlets.
+The Giants' victory is remembered as one of the greatest "Cinderella" stories in professional sports history, and their game-winning drive is regarded as one of the greatest of all time.
 Several outlets and sports publishers have also considered the game to be a moment that defined sports in the 2000s.
 Super Bowl XLII was ranked fifth on the NFL's 100 Greatest Games list, the highest ranked Super Bowl game, while Tyree's catch was ranked third on the NFL's 100 Greatest Plays.
 The game's broadcast on Fox broke the then-record for the most watched Super Bowl in history with an average of 97.5 million viewers in the United States.